 Beyond Words will be on view in the Ellis Library Colonnade May 3-31, 2013.

 Today marks the beginning of Banned Books Week, a yearly celebration of the freedom to read.
-Special Collections is home to many banned books, and our extensive Comic Art Collection, which is approaching 4,000 comic book titles, contains some of the most controversial and often-suppressed literature in the library.
+Special Collections is home to many banned books, and our extensive Comic Art Collection of more than 15,000 comic books contains some of the most-suppressed literature in the library.

 Horror and Suspense

-Horror, crime and suspense comics became quite popular in the late 1940s and early 1950s.
-EC Comics, edited by Al Feldstein and Harvey Kurtzman, was one of the main purveyors of this type of literature.
+Horror, crime, and suspense comics became quite popular in the late 1940s and early 1950s.
+EC Comics, edited by Al Feldstein and Harvey Kurtzman, was one of the main publishers of this type of literature.
 The company published several highly popular titles, including Tales from the Crypt, Frontline Combat, Panic, and Shock SuspenStories.

-Movements to censor these types of comics began popping up around the country after World War II.
-Sparked by the publication of Seduction of the Innocent by psychiatrist Frederic Wertham, Congress held an official inquiry on comics and juvenile delinquency in 1954, and many cities throughout the country passed or considered municipal bans on comic books in general.
+Sparked by the publication of Seduction of the Innocent by psychiatrist Frederic Wertham, movements to censor these types of comics began popping up around the country after World War II.
+Wertham claimed that children would be conditioned to emulate what they saw on the pages of the comics, and that an entire generation was at risk of moral and mental corruption because of their reading material.
+Congress held an official inquiry on comics and juvenile delinquency in 1954, and many cities throughout the country passed or considered municipal bans on comic books in general.